kevinolega/callcentertrainingtips/2web/2web-faq-students.md

 If your question isn't answered here, please send us a message.

-## I Can't Find Your Emails.
-What do I do?
+## I CAN'T FIND YOUR EMAILS.
+WHAT DO I DO?

 In a lot of cases, our email got sent to the Promotions or SPAM Folder.